 - Explain to them that interest is calculated on the money that is in the account.
-As the amount increases so does the interest they earn.
-Since it is easy to teach them how to figure out 10% walk them through some easy calculations with this pretend interest rate to help them understand.
+As the amount increases, so does the interest they earn.
+Since it is easy to teach them how to figure out 10%, walk them through some easy calculations with this pretend interest rate to help them understand the concept.

-Long-term savings accounts grows little by little over the years.
-It's an on-going process.
+Long-term savings accounts grow little by little over the years.
+It's an ongoing process.

 The conversations I have with my children about it mimic that.
 We have them consistently, in small amounts over time.
 Not only does it remember what they are doing it and why.
 It also encourages them along the way.

 This post is apart of a 31 Day Series on Kids & Money.

 Yesterday's Post: Day 9 – Putting Your Kids to Work and Free Labor